vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user-order.md

 }
 ```

-- `loading: boolean` - a reactive object containing information about loading state of your `searchOrders` method.
+- `loading: boolean` - a reactive object containing information about the loading state of your `searchOrders` method.

-- `error: UseUserOrderErrors` - reactive object containing the error message, if some properties failed for any reason.
+- `error: UseUserOrderErrors` - reactive object containing the error message if some properties failed for any reason.

 ```ts
 interface UseUserOrderErrors {